 This clearly wasn’t a good long-term solution.
 It only allowed blocking known issues in retrospect, rather than detecting issues in real time – and Adasta was able to identify the sources of bad ads only some of the time.

 Adasta eventually found and partnered with GeoEdge by way of a referral.
 GeoEdge began monitoring Adasta’s publisher sites, using machine learning technology to identify and block malvertising attacks.
 Implementing GeoEdge’s tools called for a simple integration that required minimal time and effort from Adasta’s teams – an integration Adasta considered to be “plug-and-play”.
 GeoEdge’s technology allowed visibility into inventory across Adasta’s publisher network, and immediately began to understand the particular varieties of malicious activity in those regions.
 After learning and identifying the nature of malicious attacks in those markets, GeoEdge tech began blocking the attacks before they reached the publisher’s site.

 After integrating with GeoEdge, Adasta noticed that the number of unique attacks on its network had dropped by hundreds each day.
 Adasta’s publishers regained the revenue they had lost to disrupted sessions, disgruntled users, and turned-off monetization.
 Adasta’s teams also regained the time—about 10% of their own working hours—that they had spent mediating between publishers, SSPs and DSPs to stop the flow of bad ads on their own.

-Adasta is now extending GeoEdge monitoring and blocking solutions across all of its publishers, and plans to integrate GeoEdge on the server side to further increase protection.
-GeoEdge security has in turn secured and taken Adasta’s relationship with their publishers to a new level, while allowing Adasta’s teams to focus on strategically managing advertising for its partners.
+Adasta is now extending GeoEdge monitoring and blocking solutions across all of its publishers, and plans to integrate GeoEdge on the server side to increase further protection.
+GeoEdge security has, in turn, secured and taken Adasta’s relationship with their publishers to a new level, while allowing Adasta’s teams to focus on strategically managing advertising for its partners.